»Artist in Residence«

 Nr.
 2: Submission of a digital portfolio of works, an artist’s statement (as specified under ’Nr.
 1’) and the documents stated in the following section via email to firstname.lastname@example.org

-The following documents have to be submitted additionally to the portfolio of works and statement (see above):
+The following documents had to be submitted additionally to the portfolio of works and statement (see above):

 – Short CV incl. previous exhibitions and possible scholarships